sysdiglabs/terraform-provider-sysdig/docs/index.md

 ### Creating resources with Terraform

-We are going to create a pair of rules able to detect SSH connections and shells spawned in containers.
+This is an example to create a pair of rules able to detect SSH connections and shells spawned in containers.

-We start by defining a couple of rules in the `rules.tf` file.
+Start by defining a couple of rules in the `rules.tf` file.
 One rule will detect inbound and outbound connections made to the port 22, and the other will detect a shell process being spawned.

+For more information about the configuration blocks, see: [https://www.terraform.io/docs/configuration/syntax.html](https://www.terraform.io/docs/configuration/syntax.html)

 ```hcl
 resource "sysdig_secure_rule_network" "disallowed_ssh_connection" {